Table Of Contents

 cloudcheckr

 With CloudCheckr, you get a cloud management platform with security and financial management functionality in one.
-You can track resource usage trends, what’s driving the consumption so you can eliminate waste.
+You can track your resource usage trends and what’s driving the consumption to prevent waste.

-Like many other platforms, CloudCheckr supports rightsizing resources, managing discount programs, and identifying idle resources.
-You can also share cost, security risk, and ongoing compliance reports with colleagues or your clients.
+CloudCheckr supports right-sizing resources, managing discount programs, and identifying idle resources.
+You can also share costs, security risks, and ongoing compliance reports with colleagues or your clients for further action.

 Year Introduced: 2011